bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/exploring-p2p-hashrate-markets-v2.md

 And the idea here is like, we have 10 sats per terahash per second per hour.
 How would you be able to stream that over lightning?
 Would that be possible?
-Could we use every spare or wasted jewel and convert that into hashes or gigahashes or whatever it may be?
+Could we use every spare or wasted joule and convert that into hashes or gigahashes or whatever it may be?
 Well, as things stand right now, no, you definitely couldn't.
 Over lightning, well, maybe.
 Lightning allows us to do that.